technofocus-pte/fbricrealtimeintdepth/Lab guides/Use Case 01/UseCase01.md

       ![](./media/image5.png)

-## Task 1: Sign in to Power BI account and sign up for the free [Microsoft Fabric trial](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial)
+## Task 1: Sign in to Power BI account and sign up for the free

 1. Open your browser, navigate to the address bar, and type or paste the following URL: +++https://app.fabric.microsoft.com/+++ then